litmuschaos/litmus-docs/website/docs/faq.md

 ### How can users integrate Litmuschaos in their environment with Gitops?

-Gitops feature in Litmus enables users to sync workflows from a configured git repo, any workflow inserts/updates made to the repo will be monitored and picked up by litmus portal and will be executed on the target cluster.
-Litmus portal gitops also includes an event-driven chaos injection feature where users can annotate an application to be watched for changes and if and when the change happens chaos workflows can be triggered automatically.
-This integrates with other gitops tools like flux/argo cd and enables users to automatically run chaos workflows whenever a new release happens or a particular change occurs in the application.
+Gitops feature in Litmus enables users to sync chaos scenarios from a configured git repo, any chaos scenario inserts/updates made to the repo will be monitored and picked up by litmus portal and will be executed on the target cluster.
+Litmus portal gitops also includes an event-driven chaos injection feature where users can annotate an application to be watched for changes and if and when the change happens chaos chaos scenarios can be triggered automatically.
+This integrates with other gitops tools like flux/argo cd and enables users to automatically run chaos chaos scenarios whenever a new release happens or a particular change occurs in the application.
 To configure a git repo the user must provide the Git URL of the repository and the Branch name and the authentication credentials which are of two types:

 - Access Token
 - SSH Key

-Once GitOps is enabled, any new workflows created will be stored in the configured repo in the path `litmus/<project-id>/<workflow-name>.yaml`.
+Once GitOps is enabled, any new chaos scenarios created will be stored in the configured repo in the path `litmus/<project-id>/<chaos-scenario-name>.yaml`.

 ### How to solve `invalid token` issue in litmusctl?